maui-pss/maui-build/README.md

 Output is colored by default.

-To turn colors type this command before running *mauibuild*:
+To turn colors off type this command before running *mauibuild*:

 ```sh
 export ANSI_COLORS_DISABLED=1